michael-basil/michael-basil.github.io/index.md

 * Looking through lenses:
   * Of the Mind, the ***Prime Directive is Learning***
   * Of the Heart, the ***Prime Allowance is Openness***
-* In principle we we practice:
+* In principle we practice:
   * ***Amplifying The Positive***
   * ***Embracing The Negative as Opportunities***
 * We strive for balance becoming: